 - Full CSS Support - CardView appearance can be customized using CSS classes.
 This approach is the best choice if you need centralized control over the appearance of several controls or the entire site.

-- Cross-Browser Compatibility - Internet Explorer, Mozilla Firefox, Google Chrome, Opera, Apple Safari, etc. The CardView is cross-browser compatible.
+- Cross-Browser Compatibility - Mozilla Firefox, Google Chrome, Opera, Apple Safari, etc. The CardView is cross-browser compatible.